Eccb7/Eccb7/README.md

 - 🌱 I’m currently with Microverse...

-- 👩‍💻 A Web3 enthusiast eager to join the blockchain community
+- 👩‍💻 A Web3 enthusiast working on smart contracts.

 - ⚡ Fun fact:  What about Philippines first computer virus 😉 and what if I said that to you?